Kendall-Does-Coding-Websites/free-hosting-via-pr/README.md

 ## Usage

-In order to test or use the project you should the following steps:
+In order to test or use the project you should follow these steps:

 * Fork the repository

 ![fork ](./images/fork.png)

 * Clone the forked repository

 ![clone ](./images/clone.png)

 * Open the repository folder

         cd free-hosting-via-pr

 * Make a new branch (with or without a checkout but example will use checkout)

         git checkout -b <new branch name>

 * Customize your branch

         ...

 * Send a pull request

 ![pull request](./images/pull_request.png)

         The outcome will be your free hosting

 *  Netlify will post a deploy link as a comment in your PR thread.